bdc-labs/GTNewHorizonsRun/README.md

 - Disabled pollution, can see why some people might like it for additional challenge but just not for me
-- Disabled rain and lightning causing machine explosions, this is because I like to leave weather enabled in my void world because it's nice ambience with DSurround and shaders
+- Disabled rain and lightning causing machine explosions, this is because I like to leave weather enabled in my void world since it's nice ambience with DSurround and shaders

 #### Thaumcraft